kirbysayshi/vash/README.md

 Since this is JavaScript and not C#, there are a few superfluous aspects of Razor that are not implemented, and most likely never will be.
 Here is a list of unimplemented Razor features:

 * `@foreach`: this is not a JavaScript keyword, and while some code generation could take place, it's tough.
 Deal. `:)`
-* `@helper`: this keyword's existence is a consequence of a typed language, and is not needed in JS.
-The same functionality can be gained by just defining a function within a template!
+* `@helper`: I believe that this keyword requires more of a View Engine than a template maker.
+This is outside the realm of Vash, but could be included with some type of Vash Engine.

 # Current Test Results